alkem-io/alkemio/docs/conceptual-design.md

 All other concepts / activities in Cherrytwist are to support the realisation of Challenges - from the activities on the journey, to the community that builds up around the Challenge, to the collaboration that takes place around the shared representation of the Challenge.

-And with any journey the _*Map*_ you have of where you are heading is critical to getting you towards your destination as well as finding the right companions for the journey.
-This needs to be a shared representation - as opposed to the current default reality whereby all parties have pieces of the puzzle that is the map.
+And with any journey, having as complete as possible representation of the route to the destination is important to choosing the right next steps - essentially we need a _*Map*_.
+However at the moment the pieces of the Map are held by different people and not in a joined up representation.
+The Map helps you know where you are heading as well as finding the right companions for the journey.
+This needs to be a shared representation.

 <p >
 <img src="visuals/challenge-shared-representation.jpg" alt="Creating a shared representation of a Challenge to collaborate around" width="600" />
 </p>